Fireaxxe/CSCU9A1/README.md

-# CSCU9A1: Introduction to Computing Science (Lectures and Practicals)
+# CSCU9A1: Introduction to Computing Science

+Practicals